mansenfranzen/ultimate/README.md

 # ultimate
-Scoring and reporting web framework specialized for Ultimate Frisbee.
+Scoring and reporting web framework for Ultimate Frisbee.